Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 To be honest, it took us awhile to warm up to Portuguese food.
-Some of the translations – hot dogs, cod balls, nail in bread and kale soup – just didn’t sound very appetizing.
+Some of the offerings – hot dogs, cod balls, ‘nail in bread’ and kale soup – just didn’t sound very appetizing.
 However, once we got a taste of the food in Porto, we were hooked.

-Porto typical food is often classified as heavy comfort food.
-Delicious casseroles and stews are made from potatoes, cod and sausages.
+Typical Porto food is often classified as heavy comfort food.
+Delicious casseroles and stews are made with potatoes, seafood and sausages.
 Sandwiches piled with meat and cheese are combined in a variety of unique ways to create the best cheap eats in Porto.

-Of course, not all traditional food in Portugal is savory – the country is well-known for its delectable egg custard desserts, too.
+Of course, not all traditional food in Portugal is savory – the country is well-known for its delectable egg custard desserts.

-Although the best food in Porto, Portugal is – no doubt – laden with calories, there are plenty of hills to work it all off.
-So, go ahead and indulge in the best Porto food!
+Although the Top Food in Porto, Portugal is – no doubt – laden with calories, there are plenty of hills to work it off.
+So, go ahead and indulge in the Best Porto Food!

 Where To Eat in Porto, Portugal